-The Certification Audit is conducted in two phases.
-The first is the Stage 1 Audit.
-It is used by your registrar to verify your company's readiness for the full Certification Audit, to check your quality management system documentation, and to get an understanding of your organization.
-During the Stage 1 Audit, your registrar examines documents such as the quality policy, the scope of your quality management system, and your procedures, as well as certain records such as internal audit reports and minutes of management reviews.
+The ISO assessment is conducted in two phases.
+The first is the Stage 1 Certification Audit.
+It is used by your registrar to verify your company's readiness for the full assessment, to check your quality management system documentation, and to get an understanding of your organization.
+During the Stage 1 Certification Audit, your registrar examines documents such as the quality policy, the scope of your quality management system, and your procedures, as well as certain records such as internal audit reports and minutes of management reviews.
 This audit, which is always conducted remotely, is also referred to as Documentation Audit.

-Some certification bodies expand the scope of the Stage 1 Audit past the review of documentation to include a full audit of your operations.
-As it comes prior to the second phase of your Certification Audit and is meant to evaluate your readiness for the main asssessment, it's called a Pre-assessment Audit.
+Some certification bodies expand the scope of the Stage 1 Certification Audit beyond the review of documentation to include a full audit of your operations.
+As it comes prior to the second phase of your assessment and is meant to evaluate your readiness, it's called a Pre-assessment Audit.
 It's similar in scope and cost to the main assessment audit and may be conducted on-site or remotely.

 Many registrars don't make the Pre-assessment Audit mandatory but rather sell it as an optional add-on.
 If you require the peace of mind that this assessment brings, you will be better served by our ISO 9001 Internal Audit Service.
 It covers the same as the pre-assessment but costs less and includes improvement suggestions and ideas for best practices.
 Last but not least, it includes our certification guarantee.

 Your Stage 1 Audit concludes with an audit report that lists any problems that your registrar identified with your documentation or your quality management system.